Role: Generate Capital

 Click on the policies below to learn more about ways to implement this strategy.

-Expand the Use of the 4 Percent Low-Income Housing Tax Credit
+Improve and Expand Use of the Low-Income Housing Tax Credit

-The 4 percent Low-Income Housing Tax Credit program helps developers access capital for the construction and rehabilitation of homes for working families.
-Greater use of this renewable resource can help communities expand the amount of federal dollars available for affordable homes.
+The Low-Income Housing Tax Credit program helps developers access capital for the construction and rehabilitation of homes for working families.
+Two types of tax credits are available to increase and preserve the stock of affordable rental homes.

 Provide Pre-Development and Acquisition Financing